thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 `Psyanim 2`'s decision-making framework offers `finite state machines` (or *FSMs*) via the `PsyanimFSM` and `PsyanimFSMState` classes.

+One big advantage of a state machine is that it can be easily visualized and reasoned about using simple boxes and arrows.

+The fact that state machines lend themselves so easily to clear visual representations means that subject-matter experts can participate in AI design, regardless of their level of comfort with programming.

 While `psyanim2` does not have full support for `hierarchical FSMs` at the moment, it does support a simpler version as described by Ian Millington in his book `Artificial Intelligence for Games`:

 > An implementation of hierarchical state machines could be made significantly simpler than this by requiring that transitions can only occur between states at the same level.
 With this limitation in force, all the recursion code can be eliminated.